Corey Liuget: San Diego / Los Angeles Chargers

-Liuget was drafted in the first round as the 18th draft pick by the San Diego Chargers.
+Liuget was selected in the first round as the 18th overall pick by the San Diego Chargers.

-In his rookie season, Liuget played in 15 games, including 13 starts, and recorded 19 total tackles, a sack, and a forced fumble.
+In his rookie season, Liuget played in 15 games, including 13 starts, and recorded 19 total tackles, one sack, and one forced fumble.
 The team's first-round pick in the 2011 NFL Draft, Liuget had to grow up in a hurry as the NFL Lockout wiped out what would have been his first offseason.
 Instead of working out with teammates and studying with coaches, Liuget was forced to work alone.
-When the lockout ended and the season rolled around, injuries hammered the Chargers’ defensive line and the young rookie was pressed into immediate duty.
-Liuget ended up playing in 15 games with 13 starts.
+When the lockout ended and the season rolled around, injuries hammered the Chargers' defensive line and the young rookie was pressed into immediate duty.

 In 2012, Liuget had a breakout season: the 2nd year man started all 16 games and had a tremendous impact on the Chargers defense.

-Liuget went on to lead San Diego's defensive line in sacks (7), tackles (61), tackles for loss (15) and passes defended (9) in 2012, and his nine passes defended were second in the NFL among defensive linemen behind Houston's J. J. Watt’s 15.
-Liuget’s improved conditioning also contributed to a strong finish to the season as he tallied five sacks in the team’s last six games, including a career-high two in the Chargers’ December 23 win over the New York Jets.
+Liuget went on to lead San Diego's defensive line in sacks (7), tackles (61), tackles for loss (15) and passes defended (9) in 2012, and his nine passes defended were second in the NFL among defensive linemen behind Houston's J. J. Watt's 15.
+Liuget's improved conditioning also contributed to a strong finish to the season as he tallied five sacks in the team's last six games, including a career-high two in the Chargers' December 23 win over the New York Jets.
 At the end of the season, he was named Chargers Defensive Player of Year (David Griggs Memorial Award).
 He was also on USA Today's All-Joe team.

 In 2013, Liuget went on to lead the defense with 5.5 sacks.
 He also added 42 tackles, 2 passes defended, 1 field goal blocked, and a forced fumble.

 In the 2014 season, Liuget got his first NFL touchdown against the San Francisco 49ers after recovering a fumble forced by Dwight Freeney and Ricardo Mathews.
 Liuget finished the season with 4.5 sacks 57 tackles, 2 passes defended, and 2 forced fumbles.

 Liuget signed a five-year, $58.5 million extension with the Chargers, with $30 million guaranteed on June 9, 2015.
 On December 12, 2015, he was placed on injured reserve.

 On March 23, 2018, Liuget was suspended four games due to a PED violation.
 In Week 11, Liuget suffered a torn quad tendon and was ruled out for the season.
 He was placed on injured reserve on November 21, 2018.

 On February 13, 2019, the Chargers declined the option on Liuget's contract, making him a free agent.